Ornate Vintage Buffet Painted Cream, White & Gray

 Those drawers in the center of the piece with the amazing chunky hardware received their own makeover.
 My customer wanted something added to them for that extra unique touch.
 I admit that I did some digging.
 It took a bit of searching until I found the pattern that made her say “that’s the ONE!”
 The pretty bird fabric was applied to the drawers in a way to make sure that each drawer had a bird on it.
 We intentionally did not line up the branches to avoid being too ‘matchy-matchy’.

 The center drawers weren’t the only inside area to receive attention.
 The side storage areas had shown some wear over time, naturally given the age of the buffet.
-To freshen up the imperfect areas inside, a simple combination of teak protective wood stain and chestnut wood stain did the trick.
+To freshen up the imperfect areas inside, a simple combination of dark and light wood stain did the trick.

 Chunky Vintage Hardware

 The original hardware suits the piece perfectly and I always love to keep hardware when possible.
-It was removed, cleaned, prepped and painted using Storm, Silver Hardware Opulence, and Jett Protective Wood Stain.
-Initially, the plan was for a dirty silver type finish but the hardware seemed to fade into the piece that way.
-To darken it up without changing the color completely I simply added more Jett.
+It was removed, cleaned, prepped and painted.
 You can see my full process for cleaning, prepping and painting hardware HERE.

 The Result – Ornate Vintage Buffet Painted Cream, White, and Gray

 These ornate vintage pieces are so much fun, but next time I will opt for something smaller, for the sake of my aching back ;P

 Are you looking for that unique statement piece but prefer not to DIY?
 Click here for a variety of gorgeous buffets and sideboards: HERE

 I’ll be sharing this post at these fabulous link parties.